MrGKanev/MrGKanev/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Hi, I am Gabriel (Gabo)
+# 👋 Hi, I am Gabo (Gabriel)

 ## About Me
 I'm a Full-Stack developer who is loves to optimize as much as possible.
 Who doesn't love a fast website/application.

-🤔 I’m looking for help with building a startup.

 ### 🔭 I’m currently working on
 - All my open source stuff (Hopefully more comming soon)
+- I’m looking for help with building a startup. 🤔
 - AntiProxies (An easier way to protect your website) 🚀 *coming soon* 🚀

 ### 🌱 I’m currently learning